TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Description:***

-This uses the same network as illustrated in 3.4.1.
-The demand is 1 unit from Node A to D, with a path cost of 108.
+- This uses the same network as illustrated in 3.4.1.
+- The demand is 1 unit from Node A to D, with a path cost of 108.

 ***Location:***

-`src\test\resources\testcases\basic\xml\test3`
+`src\test\resources\testcases\basicShortestPathAlgorithm\xml\AtoD`

 ***Notes:***

 ### 3.5 Route Choice Tests

 Tests in Section 3.5 use more complicated networks.
 The networks have previously been run on OmniTRANS.

+** Test Configuration **

+- Traditional Static Assignment
+- MSA Smoothing Method
+- Link Based Relative Duality Gap Function
+- BPR Cost Function

 #### 3.5.1 1_no_route_choice_single_mode